Fos-R/Fos-R/README.md

 ## Setup

-First, you need to install the pcap library.
-On Ubuntu/Debian, you can do:

-    # apt install libpcap-dev
+Install Rust, preferably with [rustup.rs](https://rustup.rs/).

-You can then install Fos-R with:
+Then, you can install Fos-R with:

     $ cargo install fosr